bdleasure/impossibleagent/memory-bank/activeContext.md

 ## Current Work Focus

+The current focus of the ImpossibleAgent project is on implementing **Advanced UI Components** with an emphasis on emotional engagement features for the Reflective Planner target avatar.
+We have successfully completed the implementation of the **Memory Garden Components** as of May 9, 2025, which includes both 3D and 2D (Lite) versions, a responsive container, and a comprehensive showcase component.

+The Memory Garden is a key emotional engagement feature that visualizes memories and tasks in an organic, garden-like environment.
+The 3D version uses Three.js for immersive visualization, while the Lite version uses SVG and Canvas for optimal performance on mobile devices.
+The responsive container automatically selects the appropriate version based on device capabilities, ensuring a consistent experience across different platforms.

-The current focus of the ImpossibleAgent project is on implementing and enhancing the **Tool Usage Tracking** system, which has been successfully completed as of May 8, 2025.
-This system provides comprehensive analytics and tracking for tool usage patterns, enabling improved tool suggestions and user experience.
-With this implementation complete, the project is now shifting focus to developing **Advanced UI Components**, particularly the Tool Usage Analytics Dashboard to leverage the newly implemented tracking capabilities.
+Prior to this, we completed the **Tool Usage Tracking** system on May 8, 2025, which provides comprehensive analytics and tracking for tool usage patterns, enabling improved tool suggestions and user experience.

 The project has also made significant progress on the **Memory System**, **Knowledge Graph**, **Cross-Device Session Management**, **Security System**, and **Offline Capabilities** components, which form the foundation of the agent's capabilities.
 These systems are fully implemented and integrated with the core agent functionality, providing a robust foundation for future enhancements.

 ## Recent Changes

+### Client-Side Routing Implementation

+The Client-Side Routing system has been implemented as of May 9, 2025, providing seamless navigation between different components of the ImpossibleAgent UI:

+1. **Custom Vite Plugin**:
+   - Created `vite-history-fallback.js` plugin for SPA routing support
+   - Implemented middleware to serve index.html for all routes that don't match static files
+   - Added TypeScript declaration file for proper type checking
+   - Configured plugin to handle API requests separately from client routes
+   - Ensured proper handling of direct route access (e.g., accessing /ritual-moments directly)

+2. **React Router Setup**:
+   - Configured `AppRouter` component with `BrowserRouter` for handling all application routes
+   - Implemented route components for Memory Garden, Ritual Moments, and Voice Interaction demos
+   - Added redirect routes for improved user experience (e.g., / redirects to /showcase)
+   - Created fallback route to handle 404 errors
+   - Set up proper navigation between component demos

+3. **Component Showcase Integration**:
+   - Made showcase the default landing page for the application
+   - Implemented card-based navigation to different component demos
+   - Added descriptive information for each component
+   - Created consistent navigation pattern with "View Demo" buttons
+   - Ensured proper routing between showcase and component demos

+4. **Implementation Location**:
+   - Created `src/app-router.tsx` as the central location for all routing configuration
+   - Added route components in `src/routes/` directory
+   - Implemented custom Vite plugins in the project root
+   - Added fallback HTML file in the public directory

 ### Centralized Error Handling Implementation